 Today we're going to look at a tip for moving through a large list.
-So if you have a large list in Excel...hundreds, thousands, or even tens of thousands of rows, it's just not practical to scroll through that list to get to the bottom, or scroll through that list to get to the top.
+So if you have a large list in Excel...hundreds, or thousands, or maybe tens of thousands of rows, it's just not practical to scroll through that list to get to the bottom, or scroll through that list to get to the top.
 It's just going to take way too long.

-So wouldn't it be nice if there was a way to just jump to the bottom or the top of that list?
+So wouldn't it be nice if there was a way to just jump to the bottom or jump to the top of that list?
 Well, there is.
 You just have to learn the keyboard shortcut.

 Let's take a look.

 So here we are in Excel, and if I start scrolling, you can see this is a big list.
 In fact, this list is over 30,000 rows.
-So it's just not practical for me to scroll to the top or bottom of that list manually.
+So it's just not practical for me to scroll to the top or the bottom of that list manually.

 It's important to understand what will happen if your list has blanks in it.
-So if I take a name here and delete it.
-And then I go back to A1 and press control down arrow.
-You'll see that my cursor stops when it gets to that empty cell.
-Press control down arrow again, we jump over the empty cell and stop when we get to the first cell that's got content.
-Press control down arrow again, now we go to the bottom.
+So if I take a name here, and delete it, and then I go back to A1 and press Control-down arrow, you'll see that my cursor stops when it gets to that empty cell.
+Press Control-down arrow again, we jump over the empty cell and stop when we get to the first cell that's got content.
+Press Control-down arrow again, now we go to the bottom.
 Same thing, on the way back up.
-So anytime, you have a blank or an empty cell in your list, you're going to stop if you use this shortcut.
+So anytime you have a blank or an empty cell in your list, you're going to stop if you use this shortcut.
 So it's important to understand that.

 In a future tip, we'll take a look at how to extend the same idea into selecting big parts of a very large list, all in one step.
 See you there.